Kidnapping Lawyer in Delaware

 Under Ohio law, kidnapping is defined as removing a person from the place they are found by force, threat or deception for the purposes of ransom or hostage, to terrorize or inflict serious physical harm, or to engage in sexual activity (Chapter 2905: KIDNAPPING AND EXTORTION).
 It is charged as a felony in the first degree unless the offender releases the victim unharmed which is a felony in the second degree.
 Because of the dire penalties connected with a conviction of kidnapping, it is imperative that you have our firm handling your case as early as possible to help construct an effective defense.

-What Can a Kidnapping Attorney Do For Me?
+What Can a Kidnapping Attorney Do for Me?

 If you or someone you know is facing a criminal investigation or formal charges of kidnapping in Delaware or in the surrounding areas of central Ohio, you will need to retain the services of a highly qualified attorney who focuses on criminal defense.
 Our attorneys will begin working on your case immediately, and they will fight to reduce the consequences that you face.
-Call our office now at (740) 513-4830 or send us a message to schedule an appointment.
-Se habla español.